Cartermel/discord-decorated/README.md

 ## Dependency Injection

-discord.js-decorated using tsyringe for dependency injection on it's CommandModule's and should work out of the box after following the install instructions.
+discord-decorated using tsyringe for dependency injection on it's CommandModule's and should work out of the box after following the install instructions.

 ```typescript
 // use tsyringe's decorators